Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all industries.
+This endpoint retrieves all Industries.

 ### HTTP Request